krasserm/krasserm.github.io/resume.md

 - Responsible for all data processing, machine learning and software engineering aspects of the projects including deployment to production environments.

-### Since 04.2011, Freelance data scientist and software engineer
+### Since 04.2011, Freelance machine learning and software engineer

 Self-employed, [http://www.martin-krasser.de](http://www.martin-krasser.de)